VishalGawale/ml-blood-donor-classifier/README.md

 # Anomaly Detection & Classification in Blood Donation Data
 Hey there!
 Welcome to my project on spotting quirks and predicting health conditions in blood donation data.
-I dove into a dataset of blood donor medical records to detect anomalies (think oddball outliers) and classify folks into categories like donation status, hepatitis, cirrhosis, and more!
+I dove into a dataset of blood donor medical records to detect anomalies (think oddball outliers) and classify folks into categories like donation status, hepatitis, cirrhosis, and more.

 ## Project Overview
 This is my take on using machine learning to make sense of blood donation data.
 The goal?
 Flag unusual cases and predict medical conditions that matter.
 I mixed anomaly detection with classification magic, leaning on tools like Isolation Forest, Decision Trees, XGBoost, and a custom Combined Model.
-Plus, I threw in SHAP to explain what’s driving the predictions—because transparency is key.
+Plus, I threw in SHAP to explain what’s driving the predictions because transparency is key.
 It’s a blend of tech and purpose, and I’m stoked to show you how it works!

 ## Tasks & Steps
 Here’s how I pulled it off: